-We often get questions about student loan refinancing in our student loan workshops or from FitBUX members who use our student loan refinance solution.
+We often get questions about student loan refinancing in our student loan workshops or from FitBUX members who use our free student loan refinance solution.
 It is easy to tell how confused students and new grads are on the subject.
-We dive deep in our Student Loan Refinance guide.
+We dive deep in our Ultimate Student Loan Refinance Guide.
 However, this article goes deeper and debunks 8 myths we often hear about.

 - I Have To Refinance All My Loans